shntrnkgw/pyCONTINer/README.md

 the difficulty in understanding the original FORTRAN source code makes it a black box, which I, as a scientist, hate more than anything.

-So, I decided to write my implementation of _CONTIN_ algorithm that is (hopefully) comprehensive to the users.
+That is why I decided to write my implementation of _CONTIN_ algorithm that is (hopefully) comprehensive to the users.

 In developing this program, I intensively referenced a paper